 Similarly, NICEATM and ICCVAM will collaborate and share experiences with ECVAM and JaCVAM in the development of international best practices for test method evaluations.
 These practices include transparency, use of an independent peer review panel, and the opportunity for stakeholder and public comment.
-Such practices,
+Such practices, once developed and adopted internationally, will reduce duplication and streamline efforts while also facilitating the international acceptance of those test methods found to be scientifically valid and acceptable for regulatory testing.

-Effective Partnerships
+Sidebar: Effective Partnerships